-The following define situations where pushing does not apply:
+The following exceptions define situations where pushing does not apply:

-- 1. Pushing may occur only between players of different teams. - 2.
-A stationary robot cannot be penalized for pushing, including a robot that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - 3.
-A robot currently getting up cannot be penalized for pushing. - 4.
-The goal keeper cannot be penalized for pushing while looking at or chasing the ball in it's own penalty area.
+- Pushing may occur only between players of different teams. - A stationary robot cannot be penalized for pushing, including a robot that is kicking, provided that the ball was close enough where a kick could have succeeded at the start of the kick motion. - A robot currently getting up cannot be penalized for pushing. - The goal keeper goalkeeper cannot be penalized for pushing while looking at or chasing the ball in it's own penalty its own goal area. - Front to front contact between robots with the ball between them does not constitute pushing. - Any robot proceeding to the ball whose side (i. e. arm, shoulder etc.) makes contact with another robot cannot be called for pushing.
+Even, even if the second robot is not proceeding to the ball. - A robot pushed by another robot ean not cannot simultaneously be called for pushing itself.